Ad Noctum: Chapter 9

 It was fifty percent Alliance, fifty percent Air Force, and one hundred percent an overflowing, disorganized mess.

-“Okay,” Volker whispered, pulling out clear winners—gauze, a suture kit, alcohol, and setting them on top of the rest of it.
+“Okay.”
+Volker pulled out clear winners—gauze, a suture kit, alcohol— and set them on the table beside Rush.
 He found a stethoscope threaded around the edge of the kit’s interior, and he worked that free as well.

 He turned back to Rush.

-Next step was probably going to be exposing his shoulder so Telford could stitch it up.
-But.
-Getting the guy’s good arm out of a fitted leather jacket while he was totally unconscious while simultaneously not disrupting the crap bandaging job that was, maybe, keeping at least some blood where blood should be—seemed really hard.
+Getting the mathematician’s good arm out of a fitted leather jacket while he was unconscious—while simultaneously not disrupting the crap bandaging job that was, maybe, keeping at least some blood where blood should be—seemed hard.

-“Um,” Volker whispered, thinking of the knife he had strapped to his left ankle.
-“How pissed would you be if I cut you out of this thing?”
+“Um,” Volker whispered, thinking of the knife he had strapped to his ankle.
+“How pissed would you be if I cut you out of your cool, Time Lord coat?”

 Very pissed, probably.